What does ecg mean? Electrocardiogram: interpretation of results and indications for implementation. Normal sinus rhythm

 T0.12-0.28 s

-PO0.12-0.2 s
+P.O.0.12-0.2 s

-heart rate60-80 beats minute
+Heart rate60-80 beats minute

-Deciphering the ECG in children, the norm of indicators
+Interpretation of ECG in children, normal indicators

 Particular attention is paid to the size (excitation activity) of the right ventricle (V1-V2).
-In children, this figure is higher than in the left ventricle.
+In children this figure is higher than in the left ventricle.
 With age, the indicators return to normal.

-Example ECG - Atrial tachycardia
+Example ECG - Atrial fibrillation

 To make a correct diagnosis, it is necessary to take into account the time intervals between contractions, the height of the peak value, the age of the patient, the presence or absence of aggravating factors, etc.